aelzeiny/guessing-goose/README.md

 all ML processing runs in the background with service-workers.

 ### Collaboration
-For collaboration on the React framework and Typescript side of this project, I give credits to my project partner Amanda Liu.
+For collaboration on the React framework and Typescript side of this project, I give credits to Amanda Liu.